Focus on you

 Use available funds to support your total well-being.
 LivingWell provides you with $400 each calendar year that you can spend on eligible items, memberships and/or experiences that support your total well-being — including fitness memberships, mindfulness apps, wearable fitness trackers, music subscriptions, books, headphones, home office furniture and much more.
 Use the funds for yourself or your immediate family members.

-Experience LivingWell — Our award-winning, holistic well-being program is aimed at helping you feel balanced, energized and optimistic about your personal journey.
+Experience LivingWell — our award-winning, holistic well-being program aimed at helping you feel balanced, energized and optimistic about your personal journey.
 They'll help you navigate resources that support your whole self and improve your financial confidence.

 LivingWell Reward